GaetanLepage/phd-manuscript/sections/1_introduction/0_index.typ

 <fig:intro:ari>

-=== Reinforcement learning, a powerful yet challenging framework for learning robot policies
+=== Reinforcement Learning: a Powerful yet Challenging Framework for Learning Robot Policies

 Reinforcement learning is a flexible framework for solving discrete-time decision problems.
 #acr("RL") has a long history of research and has allowed numerous successes in various application domains.